Who We Are

 Dr Cronin has an interest in the fundamental molecular mechanisms of chronic inflammatory diseases.
 He is interested in the role cell signalling molecules, and their receptors, play in disease.
 In particular, he focuses on the aberrant cell signalling pathways that lead to chronic inflammatory diseases and resistance to chemotherapy in cancer.
 His main areas of expertise include immunology, microbiology, cell signalling, reproduction, oncology, inflammation and endocrinology.
 Dr Cronin works in collaboration with researchers from around the world, and coordinated a workshop in 2015 in Sao Paulo, Brazil, on next generation sequencing applications to improve livestock welfare, food security and socioeconomic stability in Brazil.

-Dr Dion Curry is lecturer in politics and public policy and Marie Curie Fellow in the Department of Political and Cultural Studies at Swansea University.
+Dr Dion Curry is a senior lecturer in politics and public policy and Marie Curie Fellow in the Department of Political and Cultural Studies at Swansea University.
 He received his PhD in Politics from the University of Sheffield in 2011 and previously studied at the University of Saskatchewan and Simon Fraser University in Canada, as well as Central European University in Budapest, Hungary.
 After his PhD, he worked in Vilnius, Lithuania, for the Public Policy and Management Institute as a consultant for the European Union on issues such as human rights, social policy and vocational education and training.
 He then worked from 2012-2014 as a research fellow at Erasmus University Rotterdam (Netherlands), looking at the future of the public sector in Europe as part of an EU FP7 project on Coordinating for Cohesion in the Public Sector of the Future (COCOPS).
 He has also worked with the Institute of Governance Studies (Simon Fraser University) and the Centre for Studies in Agriculture, Law and the Environment (University of Saskatchewan).
 He has been awarded funding from the European Union’s Marie Skłodowska Curie fellowship programme, the Social Sciences and Humanities Research Council of Canada and the British government’s Overseas Research Scholarship, among others.

 Dion’s main areas of interest are multi-level governance, political legitimacy, European Union politics and policy, devolution and public sector reform.
 He has been published in journals including the European Journal of Social Policy, Political Studies Review, Parliamentary Affairs and Policy Studies, and has contributed chapters to books on governance and public administration and intra-EU migration policy.
 In addition, he has written numerous research reports, policy evaluations and editorials for various European and North American institutes and sources, and presented papers and invited lectures at conferences and universities in Canada and throughout Europe.
 His most recent book is entitled ‘Network Approaches to Multi-Level Governance: Understanding Power Between Levels’ and is currently available from Palgrave Macmillan.